Achilles Tendinitis

 What is it?

-Achilles tendinitis occurs when the band of tissue that connects calf muscles to your heel bone becomes painful and inflamed.
-The condition commonly shows up after a sudden increase in intensity or duration of sports-related activities like running.
+Achilles tendinitis refers to inflammation of the Achilles tendon, the band of tissue that connects calf muscles to your heel bone.
+The condition commonly appears after a sudden increase in intensity or duration of sports-related activities like running.

 Key Symptoms

-The pain associated with Achilles tendinitis typically begins as a mild ache in the back of the leg or above the heel.
-Episodes of more-severe pain may occur after prolonged activity.
+A mild ache in the back of the leg or above the heel

 from Schuler Shoes' Board Certified Pedorthist

-Insoles can also help by re-aligning the heel bone (calcaneus) in relation to the ground.
-A heel lift can sometimes relieve symptoms immediately, but should not be depended on for long-term relief.
+Insoles can also reduce tension and help realign the heel bone.
+A heel lift can sometimes relieve symptoms immediately but cannot provide long-term relief.

 References: Mayo Clinic